dobin/ffw/docs/tutorial-sample-project.md

 10807046273026107559.txt  15032758009265251593.txt  2679312059348738636.txt
 ```

-The txt files contain the plaintext information about the crash, the ffw
+The `.txt` files contain the plaintext information about the crash, the `.ffw`
 files are python pickle files.

 ## Verify crashes

 We have a lot of crashes, as indicated by the files in the `out/` directory.
-Lets verify it to be
-sure that they are indeed valid crashes, and get additional information about the crash:
+Lets verify it to be sure that they are indeed valid crashes, and get additional information about the crash:

 ```
-ffw/vulnserver$ ./fuzzing.py verify
+ffw/vulnserver$ ./fuzzing.py --verify --debug
 Debug mode enabled
 INFO:root:Crash verifier
 Processing 6 outcome files